 Cambridge University Tiddlywinks Club has been the home of the modern adult game of tiddlywinks since 1955.
-In this time, it has seen hundreds of members, numerous World Champions and the development of the game to a global sport.
+In this time, CUTwC (pronounced "cut-wick", despite the impression of some screen readers) has seen hundreds of members, numerous World Champions and the development of the game to a global sport.
 Tiddlywinks is also one of Cambridge's most successful sports in Varsity competition, with an exemplary track record against Oxford.

 Anyone interested in learning about the game, about how a child's game could occupy the minds of graduates and lecturers, about what might drive someone to be involved in tiddlywinks, or in how to get a World Rating is welcome to attend and be shown the ropes.

-Membership fees can be paid to the Treasurer at any meeting, and will afford you the right to vote (or not vote, as you prefer) for members of the Committee at the AGM, allows you a discount at the Club Dinner, may gain you a term card, and will stop people pestering you to join.
+Membership fees can be paid to the Treasurer at any meeting (or by bank transfer on request).
+Being a paid-up member will afford you, for the academic year, the right to vote (or vote to abstain, or not vote at all, as you prefer) for members of the Committee and rule changes at the AGM, allows you a discount at the Club Dinner, may gain you a term card, and will stop people pestering you to join.

 In the interests of consistency, and more importantly of saving duplicated effort, there is a repository of logos for anyone needing to represent CUTwC.
 Please use these as appropriate for CUTwC events/publicity/merch.